Shelbourne F.C. in European football: UEFA Youth League

-Shelbourne's under 19 side took part in the UEFA Youth League for the first time in the 2025-26 season.
+Shelbourne's under-19 side took part in the UEFA Youth League for the first time in the 2025-26 season.
 They met Rabotnicki from North Macedonia in the first round with the Young Reds progressing 12:1 on aggregate following a 5:0 win in Tolka Park and a 7:1 win in Skopje.

-In the second round first leg, Shels visited Slovak side Žilina and despite trailing 0:2 early on, drew 2:2.
-A 0:0 draw in the second leg after 90 minutes saw the Reds exit due to a 0:2 penalty shoot-out defeat.
+In the second round first leg, the young Reds faced Slovakian side Žilina and despite trailing 0:2 early on, drew 2:2.
+A 0:0 draw in the second leg after 90 minutes, during which the Žilina goalkeeper was sent off for handling outside the box, denying a direct goalscoring opportunity, saw Shelbourne exit in 0:2 penalty shoot-out defeat.